Hanoi Vietnam Travel Guide

 Main international and domestic airport.
 Arrive with ample time for check-in and security.

-For train departures to central plus southern Vietnam or northern destinations.
+For train departures to the core plus southern Vietnam or northern destinations.

 My Dinh, Giap Bat, Gia Lam for long-distance bus routes across Vietnam.